-Guidelines designed to clear up the confusion over research and development (R&D) tax breaks came into force on 1 April 2004.
-But what exactly are the new regulations and will small businesses be any the wiser as to how much they will have to pay?
+Guidelines designed to clear up the confusion over research and development (R&D) tax breaks came into force over 10 years ago but many business still remain unclear as to what these regulations are or how much they have to pay.

-The government has claimed the guidelines will help clarify grey areas on what innovative firms have to do to be eligible for R&D tax relief.
+The government introduced the R&D guidelines to clarify grey areas on what innovative firms have to do to be eligible for R&D tax relief.

-In fact, UK small firms can enjoy enviable R&D tax breaks, if they can find out about them in the first place that is.
-Each £1 spent on R&D is now deductible at a rate of 150 per cent for small businesses, compared with 125 per cent for their larger counterparts.
+However, UK small firms – whether in manufacturing, software, pharmaceuticals or other research intensive industries – can now enjoy enviable R&D tax breaks, if they can find out about them in the first place that is.
+Each £1 spent on R&D is now deductible at a rate of 225% for small businesses.

-But what exactly are the guidelines and what is defined as R&D?
+What are R&D tax credits and what is defined as R&D?